pixelryan/pixelryan.github.io/_projects/CookieJam.md

 category: professional
 ---

-Designed engaging levels that balanced difficulty and encouraged player engagement, resulting in an increase in purchases and player retention.
-Conducted thorough final tuning and review of designers levels to ensured reliable and timely delivery of weekly content updates to millions of players.
+On the mega-hit Cookie Jam, I designed engaging levels that balanced difficulty and encouraged player experimentation, resulting in increased purchases and player retention.
+For the launch of Cookie Jam Blast, I iterated on mechanics and crafted early levels that tutorialized the new modes in the sequel.
+As a level tuner, I conducted a thorough final review of a team of designers' levels to ensure reliable and timely delivery of weekly content updates to millions of players.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">